shariquekhan1997/flex-css/README.md

 ```
 ## Usage with Javascript

-You can do a whole bunch of other stuff with animate.css when you combine it with Javascript.
+You can add or remove css classes with Javascript.
 A simple example:

 ```javascript
 const element =  document.querySelector('.my-element')